UTM-Robotics/Deerhunt-Infrastructure/README.md

 ```

 ##  Development Setup Instructions
 I encourage you to go through the install script to understand what it is doing before running it.
-Once it runs you should have a folder called **venv/** created and your terminal should look something like this:
+Once it runs you should have a folder called **venv/** created.
+After running the install script you have to source your venv folder and your terminal should look something like this:
 ```
 $ (venv) adl@Cronos ~/git/deerhunt2020/infrastructure
 ```